UK grocer Morrisons cuts prices again

-LONDON Britain's Morrisons (MRW.L) announced price cuts on Monday as the country's fourth-largest supermarket ratcheted up an already fierce industry price war.
+LONDON, June 8 Britain's Morrisons announced price cuts on Monday as the country's fourth-largest supermarket ratcheted up an already fierce industry price war.

 Morrisons announced in March 2014 that it would invest 1 billion pounds ($1.5 billion) on lower prices over three years.